hashkat/hashkat/docs/tutorial01.md

 ## Next Steps

-You have now completed your first tutorial using #k@, where you ran a simple network simulation, studied its output, and visualized it.
-Feel free to move on to the next tutorial, where we will discuss restarting a network.
-The input file used for this tutorial can be found in the examples directory under tutorial01, so don't worry about changing the INFILE.yaml file in the hashkat directory, this is encouraged!
+You have now completed your first tutorial using ***#k@***, where you ran a simple network simulation, studied its output, and visualized it.
+The input file used for this tutorial can be found in the **docs/tutorial_input_files** directory under **tutorial01** as well as [here](https://github.com/hashkat/hashkat/blob/master/docs/tutorial_input_files/tutorial01/INFILE.yaml), so don't worry about changing the *INFILE.yaml* file in the **hashkat** directory, this is encouraged!
 It is important to note that to get more refined graphs for your in-degree, out-degree, and cumulative-degree distributions, you must have more agents present during your simulation.
-However, doing so will make it more difficult for [Gephi](http://gephi.github.io/) to visualize your network, so take that into consideration when configuring your network input file.
+However, doing so will make it more difficult for 'Gephi' to visualize your network, so take that into consideration when configuring your network input file.

-If you would like to reference the input files used in this tutorial, you can find it in the *tutorial01* directory within the *docs/tutorial_input_files* in *hashkat* as well as [here](https://github.com/hashkat/hashkat/blob/master/docs/tutorial_input_files/tutorial01/INFILE.yaml).

 Feel free to move on to the next tutorial, where we will discuss restarting a network.